IT'S EASIER THAN YOU THINK

 Feel free to try these methods.
 You might find that one works particularly well for you, or that they all do.
 But I promise you this: if you do take the time to try them out, and do it diligently, then your ability to remember and apply self defense techniques will skyrocket.

 Want to find out more about effective, intelligent self defense?
 Click here to see a list of our clubs, or here to find out more about online training.
-And if you have any specific questions we can help you with, please pop us a mail at des@eda-international and we’ll assist you with pleasure.
+And if you have any specific questions I can help you with, please pop me a mail at firstname.lastname@example.org and I’ll assist you with pleasure.